Accessibility links

 Welcome to Wider Europe, RFE/RL's newsletter focusing on the key issues concerning the European Union, NATO, and other institutions and their relationships with the Western Balkans and Europe's Eastern neighborhoods.

-I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I am drilling down on two issues: the EU’s attempt to ramp up its defense and the bloc finally hitting Russian fertilizers.
+I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I am drilling down on two major issues: the next EU sanctions package to hit the Kremlin & the talks about creating a "drone wall" on the EU’s eastern flank.

 please wait